 An Excerpt from Marginal Eyes, Chapter Eight

-“Stand against the trunk of the car and spread your legs,” the officer behind me directed.
-It was all going too far now.
-Because I had accidentally put the wrong plate on the front of the car?
+“Stand against the trunk and spread your legs,” the officer behind me directed.

-“Why is your heart beating so fast?” he questioned me sternly.
+“Why is your heart beating so fast?” he asked me sternly.

 Submit your email address to be notified when the book is published.